pratiksha-naikk/Twitter-Data-Analysis-To-Identify-Urban-Issues/README.md

 ## Steps :

 ### Data Scraping and Manual Labelling
+Gaining access to Twitter data is a simple process.
+First we applied for a developer account.
+After our request was approved,we scraped tweets with the user location 'Mumbai' with the help of Tweepy.
+Tweepy is an open-sourced library, hosted on GitHub and enables Python to communicate with Twitter platform and use its API.
 #### Categories
 After gathering tweets from Mumbai region, we concluded that we can majorly categorise them into these 17 sections:
 1. Trains